AveryVine/averyvineWebsite/public/_blog/_posts/2019-08-19-cat-ba-island-vietnam.md

 ![Mannequins in Hoa Lo Prison]({{ "assets/cat-ba-island-vietnam/hanoi-hilton.jpeg" | absolute_url }})
 > Mannequins showing what is was like to be chained up at the Hanoi Hilton

-Following that brief interlude at the prison, I hopped over to the Hanoi airport to catch my flight to Da Nang! (coming soon)
+Following that brief interlude at the prison, I hopped over to the Hanoi airport to catch my flight to [Da Nang!]({{ site.baseurl }}{% post_url 2019-08-21-da-nang-and-hoi-an-vietnam %})

 > Want more?
 Check out an overview of my Vietnam trip [here!]({{ site.baseurl }}{% post_url 2019-08-15-vietnam-timeless-charm %})